 Why Shoots on Asparagus are Thin

 Thin asparagus spears appear for a number of reasons, but the root cause is ultimately the same: the asparagus crown lacks the rigor to create bigger shoots.
 Depending on how old your asparagus is, it’s probably due to one of these reasons:

-Inappropriate Age – Very young and very old asparagus plants do not yield optimally, this is why it’s recommended to leave young plants unharvested for the first three years and to divide or replace any crowns over 10 years of age.
+Inappropriate Age – Very young and very old asparagus plants do not yield optimally; this is why it’s recommended to leave young plants unharvested for the first three years and to divide or replace any crowns over ten years of age.

 Improper Feeding – Asparagus are somewhat heavy feeders and need all the food they can get in order to build strong spears the following year.
-Feed your asparagus with about three-quarters pound of 16-16-8 fertilizer for each 10 foot by 10 foot section of your asparagus bed after harvest is complete.
+Feed your asparagus with about three-quarters pound of 16-16-8 fertilizer for each 10 foot by 10 foot (3 m. x 3 m.) section of your asparagus bed after harvest is complete.

-Incorrect Depth – Because asparagus crowns migrate up through the soil over time, it’s important to pay close attention to the depth where they’re growing.
-In the fall, ensure that yours are covered with 3 to 5 inches of soil.
+Incorrect Depth – Since asparagus crowns migrate up through the soil over time, it’s important to pay close attention to the depth where they’re growing.
+In the fall, ensure that yours are covered with 3 to 5 inches (8-13 cm.) of soil.
 If they aren’t, add compost until they’re well-covered.